invap/rt-monitor/README.md

 # The Runtime Monitor

-This project contains an implementation of a Runtime Monitor (RM).
+This project contains an implementation of a Runtime Monitoring tool (RM).
 The rationale behind this tool is that it provides runtime verification capabilities provided it is given:
-1. an analysis framework specification (see Section [Specification language for describing the analysis framework](#Specification-language-for-describing-the-analysis-framework) for a complete description of the specification language and the file format)
+1. an analysis framework specification (see Section [Specification language for describing the analysis framework](#specification-language-for-describing-the-analysis-framework) for a complete description of the specification language and the file format)
-2. an [event logs map file](#event-logs-map-file) for a description of the file format) containing:
+2. an [event reports map file](#event-reports-map-file) for a description of the file format) containing:
+	- a reference to the **main** event report file, and
+	- references to the event report files of the self-loggable components declared in the analysis framework specification (see Section [Self-loggables software components](#self-loggables-software-components) for a discussion on how these event report files are processed)

-	- a reference to the **main** event log file (see Section [Event language for monitoring](#event-language-for-monitoring) for a complete description of the event language and also consider reading:
+The reader is pointed to Section [Event language for monitoring](#event-language-for-monitoring) for a complete description of the event language and also consider reading:

-		- Section [Relevant information about the implementation](https://github.com/invap/rt-reporter/blob/main/README.md#relevant-information-about-the-implementation) of the [Runtime Reporte](https://github.com/invap/rt-reporter/) project (an example tool (RR) that produces event log files that can be processed by the RM), and
+- Section [Relevant information about the implementation](https://github.com/invap/rt-reporter/blob/main/README.md#relevant-information-about-the-implementation) of [The Runtime Reporter](https://github.com/invap/rt-reporter/) project (an example runtime reporter (RR) that produces event log files that can be processed by the RM), and
-		- Section [Implementation of the reporter API](https://github.com/invap/c-reporter-api/blob/main/README.md#implementation-of-the-reporter-api) of the [C reporter API](https://github.com/invap/c-reporter-api/) project (a library that can be used to produce an instrumented version of the source code of the software under test (SUT), which can later be processed by the RR for producing an event log file), and
+- Section [Implementation of the C reporter API](https://github.com/invap/c-reporter-api/blob/main/README.md#implementation-of-the-reporter-api) of the [C reporter API](https://github.com/invap/c-reporter-api/) project (a library that can be used to produce an instrumented version of the source code of the software under test (SUT), which can later be processed by the RR for producing an event log file).
+Alternatively, Section [Implementation of the Rust reporter API](https://github.com/clpombo/rust-reporter-api/blob/master/README.md#implementation-of-the-reporter-api) of the [Rust reporter API](https://github.com/clpombo/rust-reporter-api/)
-	- references to the event log files of all the self-loggable components declared in the analysis framework specification [ref.
-1.] (see Section [Self-loggables software components](#self-loggables-software-components) for a discussion on how these event log files are processed)

-The analysis process
+The analysis process consists of checking if an appropriate set of event reports obtained from an execution of the SUT, through the application of a runtime reporter tool (RR) (for example, [The Runtime Reporter](https://github.com/invap/rt-reporter "The Runtime Reporter") and [The DAP-supported Runtime Reporter](https://github.com/invap/dap-rt-reporter "The DAP-supported Runtime Reporter")), satisfy the desired properties formalized in the analysis framework specification.
+If it does, the verification is considered to be *SUCCESSFUL*, and if it does not, is considered to be *UNSUCCESSFUL* exposing an execution trace of the SUT that does not behave as prescribed by the specification.

 ## Installation